Good God. Bad World. Why?

 He won’t end death and suffering...yet.

 He will though, at His appointed time, when Jesus returns.

 In the meantime, He is yearning for every one of us to turn to Him, to choose Him.

 Not out of fear, or want of reward, but simply because of who He is.

 This piece of the picture of God is in absolute harmony will all the others.

 It fits perfectly.

 Below are some recommended videos on this topic.
 Yes, they are all David Asscherick on this particular topic however I suggest you persevere with him, along with Ty Gibson and Doug Batchelor, to get a consistent, coherent and thorough understanding of Bible truth.
-There are millions of religious videos on YouTube etc with millions of different viewpoints, doctrines and theologies.
+There are millions of religious websites and YouTube videos with millions of different viewpoints, doctrines and theologies.
 Ask God to lead you to the truth.
 He led me here; see where He leads you.